QubesOS/qubes-doc/common-tasks/usb.md

 above), instead of this generic one.

 To use this feature, you need to install `qubes-usb-proxy` package in the templates used for USB qube and qubes you want to connect USB devices to.
+Note you cannot pass through devices from dom0 (in other words: USB VM is required).

 Listing available USB devices: